ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 console.log(`Retryable executed successfully`);
 ```

 In this example, the `waitForRetryables` method is invoked on the `txReceipt` to monitor the execution of Retryable Tickets and verify their status.
 A status of "success" indicates that the Retryable Tickets have been executed successfully, ensuring the contracts' deployment.
-It's important to note that this process involves two Retryable Tickets, and a more comprehensive walkthrough is available in [this segment](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1e39d21eef57d204bfa609c4c29284528ddf05ac/examples/create-token-bridge-eth/index.ts#L78-L104) of the example.
+It's important to note that this process involves two Retryable Tickets, you can check out a [more comprehensive walkthrough](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1e39d21eef57d204bfa609c4c29284528ddf05ac/examples/create-token-bridge-eth/index.ts#L78-L104) of the example.
 This enhanced approach not only simplifies the retrieval of transaction receipts but also provides a reliable method for verifying contract deployment across chains.

 ### 4. Deployment information and contract addresses{#step-4}

-After deployment par finished and we are assure that the Retryable Tickets are successfult it's time to get the deployment information and all token bridge contract addresses.
+Once done with the deployment part and we are assured that the Retryable Tickets are successfult it's time to get the deployment information and all token bridge contract addresses.
-To get these information we have an API on Orbit SDK named `getTokenBridgeContracts`.
-This is a method for the token bridge recipient that you can use to retrieve the informtion.
+To get this information, we have an API on Orbit SDK named `getTokenBridgeContracts`.
+This is a method for the token bridge recipient that you can use to retrieve the data.

-An example to get the contract addresses from the `txReceipt` generated on previous steps is as below:
+Here's an example of how to get the contract addresses from the `txReceipt` generated in the previous steps:

 ```js
   const tokenBridgeContracts = await txReceipt.getTokenBridgeContracts({